How to Use Etsy Vacation Mode

-It basically pauses all of your buyer activity, but doesn’t pause activity for the seller.
-This means that you still have to handle any outstanding orders and anything else that needs to be finished up with your current customers.
+It basically pauses all of your buyer activity but doesn’t pause activity for the seller.
+This means that you still have to handle any outstanding orders and anything else that needs to be finished with your current customers.

 Debating whether it may be time for you to close up your shop?
 Here is everything you may want to know and what you have to do to close up shop.

 How to Close Your Etsy Shop